victorbecerragit/argo-minio/Policy-Management/README.md

 - **Kubernetes-native implementation** using CRDs and service accounts
 - **Automated deployment** with policy creation jobs
 - **Secure access control** via STS token authentication

-The solution addresses the current limitation of MinIO operator not supporting direct policy configuration in Helm values while providing a robust, scalable, and maintainable approach to policy management in production environments.